 Since 1993, the ever-growing Highlander Aquatic Club has produced many athletes ranked in the Top 10 in the United States.
 The coaching staff uses the commitment, dedication, and understanding necessary to swim from the perspectives of both a swimmer and a coach.

 Coach Curley, has thirty-two years of coaching experience.
 Curley has been the Head Coach at Cornell College, the Assistant Coach at Ohio State University and is currently the Aquatics Director at Lake Highland Preparatory School, Head Coach of both the Varsity Men's and Women's Teams, and Head Coach of the Highlander Aquatic Club.
 He is ASCA Level 5 certified and has had the privilege of coaching numerous High School State Champions and High School All-Americans.Twice he was voted the Florida Dairy Farmers State Class 1A Coach of the Year.
 He has a Bachelors Degree in Exercise Science and a Masters Degree in Physical Education from the University of Iowa.
 He currently is a member of the Physical Education staff at Lake Highland Preparatory School.
-Coach Curley is married to the former Jan Denise Penningroth and they have three boys, Harrison (25) Kenyon College graduate, Mitchell (22) senior at Florida State University and Hayden (18) senior at Lake Highland.
+Coach Curley is married to the former Jan Denise Penningroth and they have three boys, Harrison (25) Kenyon College graduate, Mitchell (22) senior at Florida State University graduate and Hayden (19) University of Louisville freshman.